-Florida A1A is an asphalt ribbon that follows the Atlantic Coast, sometimes hugging the beach, the entire length of this very long state.
+Florida A1A is an asphalt ribbon that follows the Atlantic Coast, sometimes hugging the beach, the length of this very long state.

 There are lovely sections up and down the coast, but there are also traffic-clogged stretches where highrises line both sides of Florida A1A.